Kate McMillan: Supreme Court

 In 2013 McMillan was accused of doing her nails and reading a legal textbook while witnesses were giving evidence in a lengthy trial.
-Mc Millan refused an application that she recuse herself due to a reasonable apprehension of bias.
+McMillan refused an application that she recuse herself due to a reasonable apprehension of bias.

+McMillan was posthumously appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of her "significant service to the judiciary, to the law, and to the community".

 Personal life

-McMillan is the co-owner with her husband of an Angus beef farm at Kerrie, near Romsey.
+McMillan was the co-owner with her husband of an Angus beef farm at Kerrie, near Romsey.